pyweekorg/docs/docs/coc.rst

 This could include:

 * banning a violator of the Code of Conduct from PyWeek
-* passing on details of the incident to authorities or employers
+* passing on details of the incident to authorities

 We will provide you with a written statement of the outcome, whatever it is.